airwolff/competitor-analysis-framework/CI/Util_02_Cleanup_Citations_PreAnalysis.md

 Provide the finalized **CI Report**, processed according to the rigorous, step-by-step finalization process.
 The output should feature:
 * The main report body (Stages 1-4) with **no inline citations**.
 * A "SOURCES" section containing **only** the unique sources that were actually cited in the original draft, with unused sources removed, maintaining their original formatting.

----
-*(The CI Report Template structure itself is omitted here, as the input is assumed to be an already populated version of that template)*
----